Beachy surf retreats and jungle-shrouded hideaways both rocketed to the top of this year’s World’s Best list, as voted by T+L readers.

 Resort vacations can get a bad rap among more adventurous travelers.
 When you’ve got a perfect infinity pool and a good book, it can be tough to tear yourself away and engage with the destination itself.
 That’s why these Central American stays are especially crowd-pleasing: you can spend the morning circling the rim of an active volcano in a private jet and the afternoon enjoying a hot-stone massage in your suite.
 There’s rainforest ziplining, city exploring, and canyon rappelling, but no one will look askance if you’d rather hang back and sip Sancerre in the bathtub.

 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Hotels were rated on their facilities, location, service, food, and overall value.
-Properties were classified as City or Resort based on their locations and amenities.
+Hotels were classified as city or resort based on their locations and amenities.

 On Nicaragua’s Emerald Coast, the family-friendly Rancho Santana stood out, wowing readers with its abundance of on-site amenities — yoga classes and surf lessons, riding stables, a spa, a kids’ club, and over 12 miles of hiking trails snaking across the 2,700-acre property.
 Just a few miles away, Mukul, now part of Auberge Resorts Collection, has lodging options ranging from intimate beach villas to expansive four-bedroom condos, so you can return again and again, be it for a romantic escape or a raucous multi-gen family vacation.